Goiânia: Public transportation

 All public transportation is via bus.
 Bus service in Goiânia is provided by several transportation companies working under the municipality.

-There is a bus system map the can be founded in RMTC site.
+There is a bus system map the can be found on the RMTC site.
 Buses run on a predictable time schedule.
 Goiânia is the only city of South America that has the ITS technology of bus transport, but the buses are usually full.
 Unlike most Brazilian cities, there are no ticket collectors on the buses in Goiânia; all the fares are collected using magnetic paper cards and turnstiles.
 Passes are provided by SitPASS and can be purchased from street vendors or in small shops throughout the city.

 Anhanguera Avenue is one of the largest/longest avenues in the city.
 It underwent major work in the late 1990s that created a dedicated bus lane for its entire length, with stations every 0.5 kilometer.
 The bus lanes are in the center of the avenue, giving it a distinct look.
 The fare to travel on the Anhanguera bus route is half of normal fare, and all buses on this route are articulated buses.